For this art activity, we will be examining the idea of texture in art through a simple rabbit drawing of our own.

 The Acropolis is one of the most famous archaeological sites of Greece.
 Part of why it has been able to last so long is the strength of its column design.
 Let’s learn more about that with this activity today that will also help reinforce shapes for younger children.

-Here’s what you need for our Animal Care Unit and Savanna + Safari Unit.
+Here’s what you need for our Level 2 Snow and Arctic Units.

-Here’s what you need for our Butterflies + Migration and Ancient Egypt units.
+Here’s what you need for the Snow and Arctic Units.

 Much of what we know about life in Ancient Greece has actually been learned from their pottery.
 That’s because their pottery was often decorated with depictions of their popular myths and early Mediterranean life.

 In the original Greek Olympic games, the winner of an event wasn’t given a gold, silver, or bronze medal like they are in the Olympics today. instead, they received a wreath of leaves!
 Let’s make our own leaf crown (and work those fine motor skills!) using this simple tutorial.
 What you need: green felt thinContinue reading “Greece: Felt Olympic games wreath craft”